-Professor, Technology Management & Economics
+Professor, Technology Management and Economics

 My current research is perhaps best summarised